 Can I have a car on campus for 4 years?

 Yes.
 Students are allowed to have a car on campus throughout their 4 years.
-Students are required to purchase a parking permit through the Office of Campus Safety and Security.
+Students with cars are required to purchase a parking permit through the Office of Campus Safety and Security.